 - OV — This is the overflow bit, and goes high when the counter exceeds 32767.
 This is the maximum value for a 16 bit signed integer.

 - UN — This is the underflow bit, and goes high when the counter drops below -32768.

 - UA — Update Accumulator.
 We use this for High Speed Counters of a fixed SLC unit.

 - PRE — This is the counter’s preset.

 - ACC — The counter’s accumulated value.

-Here is an example of how a counter might be used in logic:
+For example, here is how a counter might be used in logic:

 C6 — Control File

 The C6 data file is a generic table that used with several advanced instructions.
-This includes sequencers and other file instructions that need to keep track of position, and the length of the file being operated on.
+This includes sequencers and other file instructions that need to keep track of position, and the length of the file we are operating on.
 The C6 file contains the following members:

 - EN — Enable bit